anuragjanghala/GitCommands/README.md

 - it will remove the lastest commit and also will remove it from staging area but wont delete the file.
 #### git reset --hard HEAD~1
 - it will remove the lastest commit and will remove it from staging area but will also delete the file.

+Deleting Branch:
+#### git branch -d/-D "branch-name"
+- this will delete the branch
+#### git branch -d/-D "first-branch" "second-branch"
+- this will be used to delete multiple branches here two

+Detached branch:
+#### git checkout "commit_id"
+- to go to detached-head

+after doing some changes we add and commit at detached-head
+#### git add .
+#### git commit -m "changes in detached-head"

+#### git branch "detached-head-branch"
+- now we need to make another branch that will save the changes from detached-head otherwise if try to switch other branch it will show warning and changes wont we updated.

+#### git switch master
+- then we switch
+#### git merge "detached-head-branch"
+- and merge it with main branch to have those changes
+#### git branch -d "detached-head-branch"
+- then we can delete that "detached-head-branch"